• VAT-free shipping outside Norway

 Fennel (Foeniculum vulgare)

-• Botanical family: Apiaceae (screen plant family).
+• Botanical family: Apiaceae (umbrella plant family).

-• Shape and cooking:
+• Form and preparation:

-• Tea: 1–2 teaspoons crushed seeds are drawn in 200 ml of hot water for 10-15 minutes.
+• Tea: 1–2 teaspoons of crushed seeds are steeped in 200 ml of warm water for 10–15 minutes.

-• Tincture: 10-15 drops in water, consumed 1-3 times daily.
+• Tincture: 10–15 drops in water, taken 1–3 times daily.

-• Capsules: 400–600 mg seed extract, taken 1-2 times daily.
+• Capsules: 400–600 mg of seed extract, taken 1–2 times daily.

 • Dosage: 1–3 g crushed seeds or equivalent in extract form daily.

-Gentian root (Gentiana lutea, sweeter root)
+Gentian root (Gentiana lutea, sweet beet)

-• Botanical family: Gentianaceae (the sweet family).
+• Botanical family: Gentianaceae (sweet family).

-• Shape and cooking:
+• Form and preparation:

-• Tea: 0.5–1 g Dried root is pulled in 150 ml of hot water for 10-15 minutes.
+• Tea: 0.5–1 g of dried root is steeped in 150 ml of hot water for 10–15 minutes.

-• Tincture: 5-15 drops in water, consumed 1-2 times daily.
+• Tincture: 5–15 drops in water, taken 1–2 times a day.

-• Capsules: 300–500 mg Standardized extract, taken 1-2 times daily.
+• Capsules: 300–500 mg standardized extract, taken 1–2 times daily.

-• Dosage: 0.5–2 g Dried root or equivalent in extract form daily.
+• Dosage: 0.5–2 g dried root or equivalent in extract form daily.

 • Characteristics: Stimulates digestive juices, supports appetite, promotes bile production.